 A few minutes later, Dr. McCall and Miranda entered and briefed the family about SIDS.
 “It wasn’t your fault… We don’t know why it happens, maybe a lack of an enzyme in the lungs, about 2,000 deaths a year.
 We’ll need to do more tests to make that diagnosis.

 The ER doc realized the family was overloaded and not absorbing any more information, he wrapped up, “We know this is difficult for you, the chaplain will be right in.”

 Yesterday, her four-month old baby had been healthy, smiling.
 Midnight check, baby was sleeping.
-At 6:00 AM, Mom found him not breathing and blue.
+At 6:00 a.m., Mom found him not breathing and blue.

 She called 911, and paramedics arrived quickly.
 They started CPR and gave medications.
-They had to give them through an IO, or intraosseous needle drilled into the baby’s lower leg bone because the baby’s blood pressure was too low.
-Got a faint pulse back so brought the baby to the ER.
-Sirens blaring, lights flashing, and with a police escort.
+They had to give epinephrine through an IO, or intraosseous needle drilled into the baby’s lower leg bone.
+The baby’s blood pressure was too low for an IV line. they got a faint pulse back so brought the baby to the ER.
+A police car escorted them with Sirens blaring and lights flashing.

 Miranda from Crisis said to Mom, “You need to give me the baby now.”
 Silence.
 Mom froze.

 At that moment, I had to act. . . but hated what I had to do.
 I inched forward to extend my arms, and Mom pulled away.
 Handing over the infant would mean confronting the horrible reality that her baby was dead.
 I didn’t blame her for hating this final step.
 I wasn’t the babysitter here who would tend to the child while Mom was out.

 The nurse here was a stranger, going to take her precious firstborn and never give him back.
 Although Mom didn’t verbalize a word, she cradled her bundle, whispered something and surrendered him to me.